yochaigal/cairn/wip/2e/downtime.md

 ### Research

 A character answers a single question about a bit of lost or forgotten lore, the location of a lost item, the whereabouts of an important NPC, and so on.
 To take this action the player must have a clearly formulated question they'd like to answer, and a **Source** of knowledge in the game world that their character can interact with.
+If the PC does not have a **Source**, then they can spend a **Downtime Action** trying to find one.
+There is no guarantee that they will be successful.

 #### Questions